JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_prep_surf_atm.rst

    This namelist comes from SURFEX 9.0.0 user guide https://www.umr-cnrm.fr/surfex/IMG/pdf/surfex_tecdoc.pdf.

-This namelist information is used to (possibly):
+This namelist is used to:

 * initialize the date of all surface schemes.
-The namelist information is used only if no input data file is used, either from namelist or by fortran code (as in :program:`MESONH` program).
+The namelist information is used only if no input data file is used, either from namelist or by fortran code (as in :ref:`mesonh` program).
 If a file is used, the date is read in it.

 * define the default file in which each scheme can read the needed data (e.g. temperature).
-Note that, all the information given in this namelist can be erased for each scheme by the namelist corresponding to this scheme, as the information in the shceme namelists have priority on namelist NAM_PREP_SURF_ATM.
+Note that, all the information given in this namelist can be erased for each scheme by the namelist corresponding to this scheme, as the information in the shceme namelists have priority on namelist :ref:`nam_prep_surf_atm`.

 .. csv-table:: NAM_PREP_SURF_ATM content
    :header: "Fortran name", "Fortran type", "Default value"